 Heartbeat of Rural Australia

-Every day, we see the vital role that community organisations play in the social, economic, cultural, and environmental resilience and vitality of their communities and regions.
-We also know that many groups are really feeling the cumulative impacts of natural disasters, and of course COVID-19.
+Our aim in commissioning this research was to generate both qualitative and quantitative data to articulate the vital role that community organisations play in the social, economic, cultural, and environmental resilience and vitality of their communities and regions.
+We also wanted to understand the cumulative impacts of natural disasters, and COVID-19.

 1. What is Heartbeat of Rural Australia?

-Heartbeat of Rural Australia is a study of remote, rural, and regional community groups and not-for-profit organisations, commissioned by the Foundation for Rural & Regional Renewal (FRRR).
+Heartbeat of Rural Australia is a study of remote, rural, and regional community groups and not-for-profit organisations, commissioned by the Foundation for Rural & Regional Renewal (FRRR) in September 2021.

-The study seeks to quantify the economic, social and cultural impact of these organisations.
-There is a lot of anecdotal evidence, but this study seeks to put some numbers around these impacts to reinforce the critical role they play in sustaining, vibrant remote, rural and regional communities.
+The study sought to quantify the economic, social and cultural impact of these organisations.
+There was a lot of anecdotal evidence, but this study put some numbers around these impacts to reinforce the critical role they play in sustaining, vibrant remote, rural and regional communities.

-This data will help influence and inform governments, philanthropy – including FRRR – and businesses about the specific needs of community organisations outside metropolitan areas, and about what approaches and models of support work best.
+This data is helping influence and inform governments, philanthropy – including FRRR – and businesses about the specific needs of community organisations outside metropolitan areas, and about what approaches and models of support work best.
 The data will also be made available to community groups to help them better advocate for the support that they need to strengthen and grow their organisations.

-2. What are the aims of the research?
+2. What were the aims of the research?

-The Heartbeat of Rural Australia study is aiming to provide much needed evidence to:
+The Heartbeat of Rural Australia study aimed to provide much needed evidence to:

 - Demonstrate the economic, societal and cultural role of community-based organisations;